-- Comparing, on a sample basis, the carrying value of inventories with sales prices subsequent to the end of the reporting period. - Attending inventory counts as at the year end to ensure the existence and condition of the inventories as at the reporting date.
+- Enquiring of management about any expected changes in plans for markdowns or disposals of slow moving or obsolete inventories and comparing their representations with actual transactions subsequent to the reporting date and assumptions adopted in determining the inventory provisions; - Comparing, on a sample basis, the carrying value of inventories with sales prices subsequent to the end of the reporting period. - Attending inventory counts as at the year end to ensure the existence and condition of the inventories as at the reporting date.